jacecotton/tcds/utilities/WebComponent/README.md

 ```

 ## Styling
 `WebComponent` automatically injects the Design System's shared stylesheet into the shadow DOM.
-This can be changed or disabled by setting the `baseStyles` property.
+This behavior can be changed or disabled by setting the `baseStyles` property.

 The simplest way to add scoped component styles is to embed inline styles in the template.